KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 ```python
 def check_core_extensions(anari_library, anari_device = None)
 ```
+If no anari_device is specified, the default device is used.
+#### C++
-This setups the specified ANARI device (if `None` is set, the default device is used) and call `anariGetObjectFeatures` on it.
+The C++ backend setups the ANARI device and calls `anariGetObjectFeatures` on it.
 Afterwards, it is checked if each core extensions is included in the supported features and the result is returned.
 An example implementation can be found in anariTutorial.c:
 ```C
 ANARIFeatures features;
 if (anariGetObjectFeatures(